 “Besides,” Nick said, “Jaylene was afraid she’d lose her home.
 Anything but that.”

 “And the fat lady wanted Jaylene?
 She was jealous?”
 Al asked.
 “C’mon.”

 Al offered a hand and pulled Nick up.
-They were standing side by side when Jaylene and the other lady came back.
-“You lied to her,” Jaylene spat out.
+They were standing side by side when Jaylene and the other lady showed up again.
+“You lied to her,” Jaylene spat.

 “About what?”
 Nick asked.

 “No way,” Al said.
 “He just needs his billfold and IDs.”

 “What if I did,” Nick offered.
 “Your friend, she had it coming.”

 Jaylene stared at him while her older companion sulked and stomped around the others.
 Protectively she put an arm around Jaylene, who jerked out of her reach in a fury.

 “Get off it,” Nick argued, “I need my ID’s to drive.”

 “When that chippie drove off in your truck?” the older woman chided him.
 “What you gonna drive?”